 After the conference concluded, it became difficult to control the crowd.
 He was swarmed by reporters, photographers and the public.
 Everyone wanted a picture with the actor.
 It was a crazy but a happy place.

 Minutes later, his team announced they were ready to wind up, leaving all disappointed.
 Ranbir immediately took the mic from someone on stage and said, “Come, let’s take pictures.”
 That was it!
-The crowd went crazier.
+The crowd went into a frenzy.

 My 5-year-old nephew was with me who, by the way, is a bigger fan of Ranbir Kapoor.
 I wanted to make sure Advit meets him.